favtuts/vb.net-tutorials/VB.NET8-Begginers/README.md

 The folder "My Project" is required for the execution of the project

-# Show the Message when click a button
+# Lesson 2: Show the Message when click a button
 * Drag a button on the form
     * Text = Click Me
     * Name = btn_ShowMsg